 Here’s a frustrating fact about how digital screen time affects children: experts don’t always agree.
 The American Academy of Pediatrics stated there could be a correlation between poor sleep patterns and using digital devices, while Science Daily reported children’s sleep wasn’t significantly affected by screen time.
 So how does one set the proper limits on screen time for children?

 This is where parental intuition comes in.
 Parents generally understand if an action is positively or negatively impacting their child’s behavior.
 It’s why parental controls on devices are so important for parents.

-So, with that in mind, here are five tips for setting screen time limits on your child’s devices.
+Here are five tips for setting screen time limits on your child’s devices.

 Tip #1: Set Realistic and Clear Limits on Screen Time

-A good start — setting aside a block of time or a certain day of the week when the child is allowed to use their devices.
+A good start — setting aside a block of time, or a certain day of the week, when the child is allowed to use their devices.
 According to Anya Kamenetz, author of The Art of Screen Time: How Your Family Can Balance Digital Media and Real Life, “Having clear rules works well for us at this age.”